-In most production processes the factors of production have substitutability.
+In most production processes, the factors of production have substitutability.
 Often, labour can be substituted for capital and vice versa.
 However, the rate at which one factor of production is substituted for the other in a production process, that is, the marginal rate of technical substitution (MRTS) often tends to fall.

-Marginal rate of technical substitution of factor L for factor K $(MRTS{L,K})$ is the quantity of K that is to be reduced on increasing the quantity of L by one unit for keeping the output level unchanged.
+Marginal rate of technical substitution of factor L for factor K (MRTS{L,K}) is the quantity of K that is to be reduced on increasing the quantity of L by one unit for keeping the output level unchanged.

 The isoquants are convex to the origin precisely because the marginal rate of technical substitution tends to fall.
-Let us explain why this happens with the help of Fig. 7.8.
+Let us explain why this happens with the help of Fig. 8 8.
 Here, the isoquant is curve P. Let us suppose that the producer is at point 'a' of the curve.
 The meaning of this is that he uses OJ units of capital and OR units of labour to produce 100 units of output.
 We shall assume that one unit of labour is OR = RS = ST = TU = UV.
 Now, if he wants to increase the amount of labour by RS, and keep the output at 100 units, he must reduce the use of capital by JK.
 Similarly, when he increases the amount of labour by ST, TU and UV, he must reduce the application of capital by KL, LM and MN respectively if output has to be kept at the same level (i.e., 100 units).
 It is clear from the figure that JK > KL > LM > MV.
 In other words, as additional units of labour are employed it becomes progressively more and more difficult to substitute labour in place of capital so that lesser and lesser units of capital can be replaced by additional units of labour.
 This means that the marginal rate of technical substitution tends to fall.
 This is due to the reason that factors of production are not perfect substitutes for one another.
 When the quantity of one factor is reduced, it becomes necessary to increase the quantity of the other at an increasing rate.
-For example, let us suppose that in a particular productive activity two factors of production - labour and capital are employed.
+For example, let us suppose that in a particular productive activity two factors of production - labour and capitalare employed.
 When the quantity of labour employed is reduced by one unit, it is possible to undertake the activity by employing one more unit of capital initially.
 However, when one more unit of labour is reduced, it might become necessary to compensate this by employing, say, two units of capital.
 As the quantity of labour employed is reduced successively at each stage, we would require more and more units of capital to compensate for the loss of each additional unit of labour.

-Fig. 7.8: An isoquant is covex from below because the marginal rates of technical substitution tends to fall strict complementarity, that is, zero substitutability of the factors of production the isoquant will be right angled or we may say that it will assume the shape of 'L' as in Fig. 7.3.
+Fig. 8.8: An isoquant is covex from below because the marginal rates of technical substitution tends to fall

+If the factors of production are perfect substitutes, the marginal rate of technical substitution between them would be constant and the isoquant will be linear and sloping downwards from left, to right as in Fig. 8.2.
+In the case of strict complementarity, that is, zero substitutability of the factors of production the isoquant will be right angled or we may say that it will assume the shape of 'L' as in Fig. 8.3.
 However, the linear and right angled isoquants are the limiting cases in the production processes.